felixheck/hapi-auth-keycloak/README.md

 #### Route Configuration & Scope
 Define your routes and add `keycloak-jwt` when necessary.
 It is possible to define the necessary scope like documented by the [express.js middleware][keycloak-node]:

-- To secure a resource with an application role for the current app, use the role name (e.g. `editor`).
+- To secure an endpoint with a resource's role , use the role name (e.g. `editor`).
-- To secure a resource with an application role for a different app, prefix the role name (e.g. `other-app:creator`)
+- To secure an endpoint with another resource's role, prefix the role name (e.g. `other-resource:creator`)
-- To secure a resource with a realm role, prefix the role name with `realm:` (e.g. `realm:admin`).
+- To secure an endpoint with a realm role, prefix the role name with `realm:` (e.g. `realm:admin`).
-- To secure a resource with [fine-grained scope definitions][rpt], prefix the Keycloak scopes with `scope:` (e.g. `scope:foo.READ`).
+- To secure an endpoint with [fine-grained scope definitions][rpt], prefix the Keycloak scopes with `scope:` (e.g. `scope:foo.READ`).

 ``` js
 server.route([